 How can you improve your credit score?

-It's virtually impossible to change your score in the time between when most people decide to buy a house or refinance their mortgage and when they apply.
-So the short answer is, you really can't "on the spot."
-But there are strategies you can live with to make sure when you apply for a loan your score is as high as possible.
+Contrary to popular belief, it IS possible to change your score in the time between when most people decide to buy a house or refinance their mortgage and when they apply.

 Note: Theoretically, if a series of credit reports is requested on your behalf during a limited amount of time your score goes down until time passes without any inquiries.
 Changes in the law though have made "consumer-originating" credit report requests not count so much.
 Also, a series of requests in relation to getting a mortgage or car loan is not treated the same as a number of credit card requests in a limited time.
+Basically, a consumer can have their credit pulled for mortgage and or auto related loans an infinite # of times within a 45-day time frame, and it WILL NOT affect your score.
 This is because the credit bureaus, and lenders, realize that people request their own credit reports to keep up with what's on them, and smart consumers shop around for the best mortgage and car loans.

 Unsolicited credit card solicitations in the mail don't count against your credit report, so don't worry.